toabi/scrobbify/README.md

-# scrobbify + stuff : Tools to work around a missing API
+# scrobbify and stuff : Tools to work around a missing API

 ## Overview